 Wemos (lead partner organization) – The Netherlands

-Wemos is an independent civil society organisation that advocates structural change to realise global health justice.
+Wemos is an independent civil society organization that advocates structural change to realize global health justice.
 Through analysis of Dutch, European and global policies that affect health, we identify issues and propose relevant changes.
-We hold the Dutch government, the EU and multilateral organisations accountable for their responsibility to respect, protect and fulfil the right to health.
+We hold the Dutch government, the EU and multilateral organizations accountable for their responsibility to respect, protect and fulfil the right to health.
 With over 40 years of experience, we have acquired an international reputation for our rights-based and systemic approach to health.
 We create spaces for dialogue and discussion around global health, addressing underlying power imbalances and bringing in the perspective of those whose voices are not always heard in the global arena.
 We seek to improve public health worldwide, through evidence-building, coalition-building and advocacy activities.
-We work with (inter)national networks of civil society organisations to reinforce joint messages.
+We work with (inter)national networks of civil society organizations to reinforce joint messages.

 Within Pillars of Health, and as lead partner, Wemos leads the EU-level advocacy activities.
 Together with our partners and Pillars of Health coalition members, we aim to gather relevant evidence and influence EU-level policymakers so they implement policy measures that mitigate the negative effects of excessive health worker migration and mobility in the EU.